An In-Depth Guide to Online Business Revenue Models for Lifestyle Entrepreneurs

 A benefit of selling products over selling services is that a products business can more easily be turned into a passive-income business.
 This is especially true if you’re selling products that someone else creates.
 Beware that when you warehouse products yourself, you are creating the need to be physically in one location to run your business, or to have employees handle that part of the business.

 Affiliate marketing is a revenue model where you are paid a commission whenever a customer you refer to another site purchases something from that site.
-Affiliate marketing is a $13 billion dollar industry and is quickly becoming popular among entrepreneurs who want to build a lifestyle-friendly business.
+Affiliate marketing is a multi-billion-dollar industry and is quickly becoming popular among entrepreneurs who want to build a lifestyle-friendly business.

 With affiliate marketing, you will earn less revenue per visitor than you would when selling a product or service directly yourself.
 Typically as an affiliate, you will be paid a commission of between 5% and 75% of each purchase you refer (depending on the type of product).